 More questions?
 Review the FAQs:

 No, these are not open-book exams.
-You cannot use any notes or other unauthorized materials while taking any of our exams.
+You cannot use any notes or other unauthorized materials while taking any of Google Cloud exams.
 Your work area should be clear of all items except for your computer or laptop.
-Using any unauthorized items during the exam will be flagged for misconduct, and you may lose all Google certifications.
-You may be barred from taking or retaking any exam, and Google, in its sole discretion, may choose to terminate any applicable business relationship with you, if any.
+Using any unauthorized items during the exam will be flagged for misconduct, you may be barred from taking or retaking any exam, you may lose all Google Cloud certifications, and Google, in its sole discretion, may choose to terminate any applicable business relationship with you, if any.

 After you start the exam, an online proctor will verify your identity, ensure the testing environment is secured and then launch the exam.
 This should take about 5-8 minutes.
-Once the exam is launched, you are allotted 120 minutes to complete the exam.
+Once the exam is launched, you will be given 120 minutes to complete the exam.
+Note that beta exams are allotted 3-4 hours.
+Please refer to the individual exam pages for more information.

 No breaks are allowed during your exam.
-Make sure that you’re well-prepared to take the exam in one sitting.
+Make sure that you’re prepared to take the exam in one sitting.
 Taking any break during the exam will result in the attempt rejection.

 If you have any medical condition requiring accommodations, you can request them before your scheduled exam time.
 Please reach out to Google support at least 1-2 weeks prior to scheduling your online proctored exam.